Lage Zwaluwe-'s-Hertogenbosch railway: The government plan

-In the summer of 1876 engineers were busy to determine the exact route of the railroad.
-By then the eastern part of the line was planned to run between Waalwijk and Sprang to Giersbergen, Cromvoirt and then Vught.
-This was not what the area had in mind, and the 's-Hertogenbosch municipality now began to protest the proposed direction.
+In summer 1876 engineers busied themselves with establishing the route.
+The eastern part of the route was planned to run between Waalwijk and Sprang to Giersbergen, Cromvoirt and then Vught, different from what was anticipated by the locals. 's-Hertogenbosch municipality now began to protest the proposed direction.
 By February 1877 the engineers were busy projecting a route along the line Drunen, Nieuwkuijk, Vlijmen.

-In February 1878 the government then suddenly decided to project the railway north of the Oude Maasje (Bergse Maas did not exist yet).
-I.e. from Zwaluwe to Heusden and Vlijmen, bypassing the Baardwijk Overflow and the center of the Langstraat.
+In February 1878 the government announced an extension of the railway north of Oude Maasje (Bergsche Maas had yet to exist) from Zwaluwe to Heusden and Vlijmen, bypassing the Baardwijk Overflow and the center of the Langstraat.
 Protests followed immediately.
-By March 1879, the proposed track had changed again, now to run from Geertruidenberg to Waalwijk to Heusden, and to connect to 's-Hertogenbosch north of the city's railway station.
-In February 1880 the route of the railway was finally determined almost as it would be built.
+By March 1879, the proposed route had changed again, from Geertruidenberg to Waalwijk to Heusden, and to connect to 's-Hertogenbosch north of the city's railway station.
+In February 1880 the route of the railway was fixed at what was eventually to be constructed.
 The only difference was that in Nieuwkuijk it would be directed south, towards Isabella Fortress, thus connecting to 's-Hertogenbosch south of its railway station.
 In July 1880 the House of Representatives then treated the expropriation law for the railway line.

-Meanwhile all the changes had taken so much time, that in July 1881 the Tramway Tilburg-Waalwijk was first to connect the Langstraat to the railroad network.
-It ran from Tilburg via Loon op Zand Sprang, and Besoijen to the harbor of Waalwijk.
+The delay would enable in July 1881 that the Tramway Tilburg-Waalwijk to connect the Langstraat to the railroad network before the railroad.
+The latter ran from Tilburg via Loon op Zand Sprang, and Besoijen to the harbor of Waalwijk.